croaky/blog/articles/monorepo.md

-We plan to work incrementally, to choose technologies suited to their tasks that we also enjoy, and to be unafraid to write bespoke software that improves our happiness and productivity.
+We plan to work incrementally, to choose technologies suited to their tasks that we also enjoy, and to be unafraid to write custom software that improves our happiness and productivity.

 ## New repo